close

 Now, ask your child to write down or draw their story.

 • This stage is all about details.
-It’s better to pick one picture and write about it in detail than pick many and write briefly.
+It’s better to pick one picture and write about it in detail than to pick many and write briefly.

 • If your child can’t or doesn’t want to write, you can note down what they say for them.
 It is really important that the child’s tone and voice is written down authentically.